 What nutrients do plants get from soil?

-Healthy soil generates healthy plants, and thus we recommend all growers read our article on garden soil amendments.
-While you are in our learning center, check out our other articles regarding nutrients.
+While you are in our learning center, check out our article on plant nutrition for a comprehensive understanding of why your plants neet nutrients, regardless of soil vs hydroponics.
 If you still have questions, give one of our experienced growers a call today at 888-815-9763!